-For travellers on a short visit, we’d recommend having a layover that will allow you to spend two hours in the city centre, and another hour for travelling to and from the airport.
+For travelers on a short visit, we’d recommend having a layover that will allow you to spend two hours in the city center, and another hour for traveling to and from the airport.
 Allow about five hours total so you can see the sites without feeling too rushed and still have plenty of time to get back to the airport.

 The best way to get from the airport to the sites is by taking the subway.
 Airport South Station on Line 3 of the Guangzhou Metro is located directly below the terminal building.
 Trains run to and from the airport between 6am and 11pm.

 If you want to see Guangzhou in two hours in the morning or afternoon, head to Huacheng Square, located by the Pearl River.
 This area is surrounded by some of Guangzhou’s most impressive buildings, including Guangdong Museum, Guangzhou Opera House, and Guangzhou Library.
 Within the square are gardens, a large fountain, and a man-made lake, together they make it a nice spot to wander.
 If you’re hungry during your stopover, you’re in luck.
 There are many restaurants to choose from, many of which offer traditional Cantonese dim sum, a must if you’re in Guangzhou.